Ask Chris Turner (not a doctor) for help navigating the medical research

 If you don't want the sodium and potassium

 If you prefer to get most of your sodium another way e.g. junk food, then you may not be able to use our salt mix as it is mostly sodium.
-In this case you could eliminate the Cornish Sea Salt (99% sodium chloride) in which case you more than halve the sodium content while keeping the potassium and some sodium.
+In this case you could eliminate the 50g of Cornish Sea Salt (99% sodium chloride) in which case you reduce the sodium content while keeping the potassium and some sodium.
 It is still salty.
 It is less bulky now as total batch mass is now only (165+350)= 515g so the daily serving size is now 515/38 = 13 g

 If you just want some of the other minerals without sodium or potassium then you could eliminate both the Celtic Sea Salt and the SO-LO salt but then it is no longer salty and can no longer be used like salt as it will be now enormously less bulky so the total batch mass is now only 165 grams (mostly epsom salt) so a daily serving is only 165/38 = 4.34 grams, less than a teaspoon.